mesosphere/tweeter/README.md

 You'll need a DCOS cluster with one public node and at least five private nodes.

+NOTE: Following step is NOT necessary for DCOS 1.7.
 Add the Multiverse as a package source:

     dcos package repo add multiverse https://github.com/mesosphere/multiverse/archive/version-2.x.zip